bluerobotics/bluerobotics.github.io/brov2/assembly.md

 	[diagram that shows which ESC goes to which motor]

-6. Connect your camera servo signal wire to PixHawk input channel 8.
+6. Connect the camera servo signal wire to PixHawk input channel 8.

 	[picture of the connected camera servo signal wire]